jsilvela/jsilvela.github.io/content/post/2020-12-26-praise-serif.md

 +++

 TL;DR you should try a serif monospace font for coding.
-It may well render sharper, and/or be more readable than the sans-serif monospace fonts that are used pervasively.
+It may well render sharper, and/or be more readable than the sans-serif monospace fonts you're likely using.

 There aren't many serif monospaced fonts available.
 Two free ones are [*Go Mono*](https://blog.golang.org/go-fonts) and